binkley/homebrewery-files/tuckers-kobolds.md

 ## Example Traps

-Traps are throughout the dungeon.
-A typical trap can be spotted with a DC 15 _Investigation_ check if the player is actively checking or a passive _Perception_ check.

-#### Always With Fire
+#### Always with Fire

-A spill of hidden [Oil](https://www.dndbeyond.com/sources/dnd/br-2024/equipment#Oil1SP) douses you.
-Make a DC 19 Dexterity check to avoid being covered.
+_(Rating: 3/10; Role: Setup)_

+Hidden spills of [Oil](https://www.dndbeyond.com/sources/dnd/br-2024/equipment#Oil1SP) pour from above within 10', and oil pours from murder holes onto the floor 30' in both directions.

 #### Deep Pit
+_(Rating: 8/10; Role: Attrition)_

-The pit is 30 feet deep and covered at bottom in spikes.
-A falling creature takes 3d6 bludgeoning damage and 2d10 piercing damage.
-The spikes are coated in [carrion crawler mucus](https://www.dndbeyond.com/equipment/555-carrion-crawler-mucus).
+The pit is 30' deep and covered at bottom in spikes.
+A falling creature takes 3d6 bludgeoning damage and 2d10 piercing damage without save.
+The spikes are coated in [Carrion Crawler Mucus](https://www.dndbeyond.com/equipment/555-carrion-crawler-mucus).
 The opening is 5' by 5' and the bottom is 10' by 10'.

-When a creature falls into the pit, a [net](https://www.dndbeyond.com/sources/dnd/br-2024/equipment#Net1GP) falls from the ceiling into the pit over the creature.
-Make a 15 DC Dexterity check to avoid being [restrained](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#RestrainedCondition) for 1 round.
+When a creature falls into the pit, a [Net](https://www.dndbeyond.com/sources/dnd/br-2024/equipment#Net1GP) falls from the ceiling.
+The creature uses the 15 DC Dexterity check of _Net_ to avoid being [restrained](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#RestrainedCondition) for 1 round.

 #### Fake Dead End
+_(Rating: 4/10; Role: Psychological)_

 Ahead, the passage comes to a dead end.
 The stonework looks partially finished and incomplete, with loose stones and rubble piled in the corners.

-This is a sophisticated, two-layer trap designed to sow confusion and waste the party&rsquo;s time and resources:
+There is both:

-- An actual false wall.
+- An actual false wall (AC 15, 15 HP, Damage Threshold 10).
 - An illusion of the same wall overlaid on top.
+Dispeling or disbelieving the illusion reveals no visual change.

 #### Falling Rocks

-The ceiling collapses.
-Make a DC 15 Dexterity saving throw to avoid 4d10 damage.
-It will take 30 minutes to clear the passage.
-Investigation does not reveal a new passage.
+_(Rating: 8/10; Role: Attrition)_

+The ceiling collapses for 20' in either direction.
+No new passages are revealed.
+Each creature in the area must make a **Mundane Dexterity saving throw**.

+* **On a failed save:** A creature takes 55 (10d10) bludgeoning damage, is knocked **Prone**, and is **buried**.
+* **On a successful save:** A creature takes half as much damage only but is still prone and on top of the rubble.

+A **buried** creature is **Restrained** and has **Total Cover**.
+As an action, a buried creature can try to crawl out by making a **Mundane Strength (Athletics) check**.
+If the check fails, the creature remains buried and gains 1 **Exhaustion** level.

+A creature can spend 1 minute freeing another buried creature.
+Clearing the debris for passage takes **30 minutes** of work.

 #### Flame-thrower
+_(Rating: 4/10; Role: Payoff)_

-Creatures in murder holes make ranged attacks with homemade weapons shooting jets of fire similar to the [Fire Bolt](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#FireBolt) spell.
-In addition to any objects [Oil](https://www.dndbeyond.com/sources/dnd/br-2024/equipment#Oil1SP) ignites.
+Kobolds range attack from murder holes with homemade weapons shooting jets of fire similar to the [Fire Bolt](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#FireBolt) spell.
+Any [Oil](https://www.dndbeyond.com/sources/dnd/br-2024/equipment#Oil1SP) on creatures or objects ignites.

 #### Harmless Tarp
+_(Rating: 2/10; Role: Psychological)_

 Hung across the passage ahead is a heavy dark tarp.
 It muffles sound edges are affixed to the walls and floor.